 Acute myeloid leukemia (AML) can cause many different signs and symptoms.
 Some are more common with certain subtypes of AML.

-Patients with AML often have several non-specific (general) symptoms.
+People with AML often have several non-specific (general) symptoms.
 These can include:

-Symptoms from low red blood cell counts (anemia): Red blood cells carry oxygen to all of the cells in the body.
+Red blood cells carry oxygen to all of the cells in the body.
 A shortage of red blood cells can cause:

 The cancer cells in AML (called blasts) are bigger than normal white blood cells and have more trouble going through tiny blood vessels.
 If the blast count gets very high, these cells can clog up blood vessels and make it hard for normal red blood cells (and oxygen) to get to tissues.
 This is called leukostasis.
 Leukostasis is rare, but it is a medical emergency that needs to be treated right away.
 Some of the symptoms are like those seen with a stroke, and include: